shakeel-faiz/FF/30-Sep/03-svs.md

 5.  **Slide Label Image**: Many SVS files also contain a slide label image that identifies the physical slide the file was created from.
 This helps link the digital images with their corresponding physical specimens, ensuring accurate analysis.

 6.  **Metadata**: SVS files can store extensive metadata about the specimen, such as identification numbers, staining methods, and other pertinent details that enhance analysis and research.

+## Overview of the Aperio SVS File Format

+-   **Name**: Aperio SVS
+-   **File Extension**: .svs
+-   **Media Type**: application/octet-stream
+-   **Identification Pattern**: 49492A00 (used to recognize the file type)
+-   **Description**: A digital file format for storing scanned images of slides, primarily used in pathology.

+## What is Aperio ScanScope

+**Aperio ScanScope** is a digital slide scanner developed by Aperio Technologies, now part of Leica Biosystems.
+It captures high-resolution images of biological specimens on glass slides, facilitating efficient analysis in pathology and research.

+The scanners utilize multi-resolution imaging, saving images in the **SVS (Slide and Viewable Storage)** format, which stores multiple resolutions and associated metadata.
+They automate slide loading and scanning, enhancing workflow efficiency.

+Integrated with software like **Aperio ImageScope**, users can view and annotate slides, while telepathology capabilities allow remote sharing for collaboration.
+Overall, Aperio ScanScope scanners modernize pathology by transforming glass slides into accessible digital formats.

 ## How to open an SVS file

 Opening SVS files requires specialized software designed for handling digital slide images.
 Here are some commonly used applications that can open SVS files: